 My favorite ways to have fun without feeling dirty include:

-- Playing games released as open-source, freeware, or via offerings like GOG.com and the Humble Indie Bundles which are willing to stake their reputation on being DRM-free.
+- Playing games released as open–source, freeware, or via offerings like GOG.com and the Humble Indie Bundles which are willing to stake their reputation on accurate DRM-free labelling.

 - Reading novels and short stories (New, used, at the library, on Baen’s Free Library, and on Project Gutenberg)

 - Enjoying media produced for the fun of it, rather than the profit (fanfiction, online amateur sci-fi, hobby music, etc.)